 The Hearing Loss Association of America recently released its results of a survey where they consulted with the leading healthcare firms in the country.

-The results were shocking, to say the least, with only 25-percent of all surveyed seniors stating that they received contributions toward their hearing aids form their healthcare provider.
+The results were shocking, to say the least, with only 25-percent of all surveyed seniors stating that they received contributions toward their hearing aids from their healthcare provider.
 Less than 5-percent of all seniors receive full coverage for their hearing device.

 As a result, many seniors have to resort to purchasing cheap hearing aids that they can afford on their pension budget.
 More than 74-percent of seniors state they receive no contribution for their hearing aid from their medical insurance.